9-year-old heart recipient's dreams come true with glove from Tiger Woods and trip to the Masters

 For 9-year-old Madelyn Quinn, her path to the Masters was part of her bucket list, which also included meeting her idol, Tiger Woods.
 And she may not have done either without her new heart — which is something of a modern miracle.

-Madelyn was born with a ventricular septal defect, a hole in her heart.
+Madelyn -- who lives in San Clemente -- was born with a ventricular septal defect, a hole in her heart.
 Her mother said she couldn't gain weight, and that her breathing as a baby was rapid.

 She underwent three open heart surgeries.